jbernard3396/game-contest-server/documentation/creator/creator.md

 		* ‘Start’- the system will begin the tournament at this time.
 		* ‘Tournament type’
 			* The two current choices are Round Robin and Single Elimination.
 The system can run both tournaments.
-			* The Round Robin’s results are displayed in a tabular format, and the end placement of the tournament (who came in first, second, etcetera) is clear.
-			* The Single Elimination’s results are not displayed in a polished format.
-They are currently displayed in the same format as Round Robin. (is the Round Robin placement correct?)
 		* ‘Number of rounds per match’
 			* The upper bound of this number is already set by the referee of the contest.
 * View or edit a Contest